elenreyes/protein-binding-predictor/README.md

 # Predict
 python predict.py --pdb 1hsg.pdb --threshold 0.5

-Option 2 is use `predict.sh` plus the arguments to run the command as well.
+Option 2 is to use `predict.sh` plus the arguments to run the command as well.

 # Open in PyMOL